-The documents created must be kept for 6 years, regardless of whether they are still valid or not, this rule being called "time limit".
-These six years is the minimum time for keeping these documents but can be extended if the health plan deems it necessary.
+The documents created must be kept for 6 years, regardless of whether they are still valid or not, this rule is called "time limit".
+These six years are the minimum time for keeping these documents but can be extended if the health plan deems it necessary.

 Viability of the documents says that employees who need access to documents must have access whenever necessary, whether these documents are printed or electronically.

 The documents must undergo periodic reviews and, if necessary, be updated, the period of these reviews and updates being free for each health plan and establishment, as internal operations change, always maintaining the security of information.